cloudfoundry/stratos/docs/advanced/content-security-policy.md

 - The Google Fonts origins are permitted because the console can load its interface font from them.
 - `'nonce-PLACEHOLDER'` is not sent literally.
-Each response replaces it with a freshly generated value that also appears on the styles in that response, so only those styles are permitted.
-A policy you supply yourself gets the same
-  treatment: include the `'nonce-PLACEHOLDER'` token and it is substituted the same way.
+Each response replaces it with a freshly generated value that also appears on the scripts and styles in that response, so only those are permitted.
+A policy you supply yourself gets the same treatment: include the `'nonce-PLACEHOLDER'` token and it is substituted the same way.
+- `script-src` names no origin at all, not even `'self'`. `'strict-dynamic'` makes the browser ignore every origin in that directive and go by the nonce
+  instead: the console's own scripts carry it, and anything they go on to load — the parts of the interface that arrive only when you navigate to them, and the code editor — is trusted because a trusted script asked for it.
+A script injected into the page is refused even when it is served from the console's own address, which is what an origin-based rule cannot do.
+Adding `'self'` back would not restore anything, because the browser ignores it; if you need a script from somewhere else, the mechanism is a nonce, not an origin.
 - `style-src-elem` governs `<style>` elements and stylesheet links, and it replaces `style-src` for them rather than adding to it.
 If you extend `style-src` with an origin, add it to `style-src-elem` too or stylesheets